Supreme Court leaves in place two Biden administration environmental regulations

 The high court is still considering challenges to a third rule aimed at curbing planet-warming pollution from coal-fired power plants.

+The regulations are part of a broader effort by the Biden administration aimed at curbing climate change that includes financial incentives to buy electric vehicles and upgrade infrastructure.

-The industry had argued the Environmental Protection Agency overstepped its authority and set unattainable standards.
-The EPA said the regulations are squarely within its legal responsibilities.
+The industry groups and states had argued the Environmental Protection Agency overstepped its authority and set unattainable standards.
+The EPA said the regulations are squarely within its legal responsibilities and would protect the public.

 The Supreme Court has shot down other environmental regulations in recent years, including a landmark decision that limited the EPA's authority to regulate carbon dioxide emissions from power plants in 2022 and another that halted the agency's air-pollution-fighting "good neighbor" rule.

-The oil and gas industry is the largest emitter of methane, which is responsible for one-third of emissions of methane, a key contributor to climate change, the EPA said in court documents.
+The methane rule puts new requirements on the oil and gas industry, which is the largest emitter of the gas that’s a key contributor to climate change.
 A lower court previously refused to halt the regulation.

+Methane is the main component in natural gas and far more potent than carbon dioxide in the short term.
+Sharp cuts in methane emissions are a global priority to slow the rate of climate change.

+The methane rule targets emissions from existing oil and gas wells nationwide, rather than focusing only on new wells.
+It also regulates smaller wells that will be required to find and plug methane leaks.